Solanum x edinense

 |Phytophthora infestans (Late Blight)||Fungus||Resistant|

-Growing considerations for this species are the same as for domesticated potato, although stolons may be longer.
+Growing considerations for this species are the same as for domesticated potato, although stolons the stolons are very long, which makes it a good idea to grow this species in pots.

 Most accessions self pollinate poorly, producing few berries with few seeds.
 When pollinated with tetraploid potato pollen, they produce more berries, but the seed counts remain fairly low.
 Twelve seeds per berry is my best average so far.